Our Path Forward, Together

 - Extend the GE EQUIP model to a second generation of embedded in-work degrees in advanced manufacturing, information technology and cybersecurity, biotech, healthcare, and digital business.

-- Recognize and validate workplace learning (badges, MOOCs, etc.) for advanced standing into our credential offerings, beginning with IBM partnership and extending in 2018-2019 to Coursera and Google.
+- Recognize and validate workplace learning (badges, MOOCs, etc.) for advanced standing into our credential offerings, including partnerships with IBM, Coursera and Google.

 - Implement a comprehensive digital badging micro-credentialing platform to recognize resume-worthy skills and accomplishments.
 The platform will generate brand awareness for individuals and for Northeastern by publishing newly conferred badges immediately to social networks.